-Development Applications are required for Structures and Shelters only\.
+Development Applications are required for Structures and Shelters only.

-If the site of the Development is located:
+If the Structure or Shelter is located on:

 - (a) on a road reserve or Crown reserve and the proposal is inconsistent with the reserve's purpose, the Development Application is required to be signed by the Minister for Lands as the landowner prior to lodgement with the City for planning assessment; or - (b) on City owned freehold land or Crown reserve where the proposal is consistent with the reserve's purpose, the City will sign the Development Application as landowner.